Altus Unification War

 The same is true for the misbegotten among them.
 Although we find a fair number of hybrids in the Pagan Quarter, we encounter far more outside the walls of Leyndell, particularly on the frontier.
 They too seem to have received the same ultimatum, with similar results.
 Yet for the crossbreeds willing to bow their heads, the royal capital was apparently willing to overlook their refusal to abandon old customs.
 Recall that the Auriza venerated such visual elements as holy, especially feathers and scales like our misbegotten.
 If their transformation was punishment for experiencing the Crucible’s power without a mediator like Marika, then they have paid for their crime.
 That just leaves the fact that they do present a holy visual, something the founders of the new kingdom would deem worth preserving — at least until civilization developed and they became “corrupted” to enslave.
 And so, the hybrid pagans were given their own residential district in a corner of the city farthest from their old Fortified Manor, while those too proud to bend the knee joined their human counterparts as penal colonists.

-Notable is Marika’s choice to pass over Liurnia for colonization.
-After recent events, any settlement was liable to cause friction with the locals.
-This would make conflict inevitable and conquest of the territory up front preferable.
-But the Queen’s kingdom was still fledgling, her limited forces already occupied with securing their new holdings; trying to annex nearly twice that landmass would only leave them overextended — and this isn’t even accounting for the strength of the enemy, who just proved themselves in conflict with a shared foe.
+Notable is Marika’s choice to pass over Liurnia for colonization — this despite the Liurnians following principles opposed to the tree’s Order, as Rogier notes.
+The competition over fate’s place in a Ring or stars would make conflict with Caria inevitable and conquest of Carian territory preferable.
+But the Erdtree Queen’s kingdom was still fledgling, her limited forces already occupied with securing their new holdings; trying to annex nearly twice that landmass would only leave them overextended — and this isn’t even accounting for the strength of the enemy, who just proved themselves in conflict with a shared foe.
 The god had neither the military capacity nor the will to invade the west.
 Her attention was occupied elsewhere.
 If she wanted to expand, the rural grasslands were available.
 Still, the fact that the penal colonists had safe passage through Liurnia suggests that the new Erdtree kingdom did establish relations with the academy’s own new royalty.

 Indeed, the bridge to Raya Lucaria from the direction of Altus Plateau must have been built as a result of the two opening diplomatic talks.
 The road from Stormveil to Leyndell overland is primarily paved with Erdtree cross tiling.
 The stretches between Raya Lucaria and Dectus as well as Dectus and Leyndell are additionally ornamented with the flourishing flower picker statues — perfect to project the Crucible’s continued flourishing by unification wars’ end.
 This leaves no doubt that the highway was built early into Godfrey’s reign.
 That fact is particularly relevant when the bridge to the academy from the Bellum Highway is paved with the same Erdtree cross tiles, unlike the Academy Gate Town bridge.
+It is also the only bridge to feature witch statues, chiefly associated with Rennala.
 Raya Lucaria didn’t have transit from the plateau, especially heading south beyond Gate Town, before Marika banished an entire army.
 The bridge was therefore constructed to facilitate this exodus and future trade routes as part of Liurnia building broader relations with the newly united region of Altus.

-The Carians were predisposed to accept, given the circumstances.
-Having just wiped out a band of Farum colonists themselves, bitter sentiments were sure to still be fresh in every Liurnian’s mind.
+The Carians were predisposed to accept.
+Having wiped out a band of Farum colonists themselves not too long ago, bitter sentiments were sure to still be fresh in every Liurnian’s mind.
 And now, a foreign queen was offering to have more of these marauders paraded through their territory in chains.
 What could be more humiliating for their one-time invaders?
 There were doubtless many who approved of the opportunity to jeer.
 The one countervailing reason was that the proposed penal colony might be used as a base to attack Liurnia.
 But if nothing else, Marika was presenting herself as a friend to Rennala.
 And so long as the sorcerers controlled the supply lines, they had leverage to limit the possibility of another surprise invasion.
 In the end, the young queen agreed to allowing foreigners set up a colony on Stormhill.
+Its overseers most likely established their base on that separate island, so Caria opened up a direct channel to the Chapel of Anticipation via the third of the Four Belfries.
+With communication links at both ends, the witch was positioned to help her counterpart manage the colony’s construction.

-As to why Marika wanted to occupy land further south to begin with, she was in all likelihood simply taking a precaution.
+As to why Marika wanted to occupy land further south, she was in all likelihood simply taking a precaution.
 Just as Raya Lucaria gave her kingdom free passage down south, it could give an enemy — namely Farum Azula — free passage up north to the plateau.
-This concern is showcased in the Grand Lift of Dectus.
+The Grand Lift of Dectus showcases this concern.
 The sheer scale and elaborate decoration, particularly with the plethora of Tree Sentinel statues, projects strength; anyone entering the plateau from the lift would know that they would face the kingdom’s full might if they threatened the Erdtree.
 And at the center of them is the statue of Marika holding her spear, which adorns the entire length of the highways between Raya Lucaria and Leyndell.
 The message is clear: the Erdtree’s mediator will not sit idly by.
 Whether or not that threat of retaliation could be substantiated, it nonetheless conveys the fear of possible invasion.
 It was thereby better to cut off an invading army closer to the source, and the penal colony on Stormhill created the ideal choke point to facilitate that cut off.

 The only possible downside would be the native wildlife.
 However, the stormhawks probably didn’t care about humans settling the land — as we can see for ourselves, the high towers make it even easier for the birds to perch.
 If the raptors could live with lesser hawks and wolves in their territory, they could adapt to the penal colonists.
 As a result, the despondent slaves were free to build their castle and everything surrounding it.
 Conditions were still brutal, given the size of the graveyard around the Chapel of Anticipation; featuring the flat-top headstones indicative of pagan burial.
 The Banished Knights wear scarves around their heads to rebuff the cold winds on the hill, so one can only imagine how heavy and biting was the gale while the stormhawk king yet lived.
 Even when the birds were not actively hindering construction, the storms were sure to cause countless deaths from accident or illness.